 What Gets Reported to MIB

-Participating carriers report significant underwriting findings to MIB.
-These include health conditions you disclose on your application, medical diagnoses underwriters discover during their medical exams or medical record review, laboratory abnormalities, tobacco use, hazardous occupations or hobbies, and previous insurance applications that were declined or postponed.
+Participating carriers report significant health and risk findings to MIB using standardized codes.
+These include medical diagnoses you disclose on your application, medical diagnoses underwriters discover during their medical exams or medical record review, laboratory abnormalities, tobacco use, hazardous occupations or hobbies, and other lifestyle risk factors.
+What they do NOT report is the outcome of the underwriting decision (approved, declined, postponed) or the face amount applied for.

 Standard routine medical findings are typically not reported.
 If you apply for life insurance and your blood pressure and cholesterol are normal, well-controlled with medication, and you’re approved, the carrier likely doesn’t report these findings to MIB.
 However, if your blood pressure is significantly elevated or your cholesterol is critically high, these abnormalities are reported.